1. A Challenging Project

 The success of this project will contribute to the immense variety of plant, animal, and insect life, in addition to human life.

-"In order to make an apple pie from scratch, you must first create the universe."
+"If you wish to make an apple pie from scratch, you must first invent the universe."

 — Professor Carl Sagan